exercism/javascript/exercises/concept/train-driver/.docs/instructions.md

 ## 1. Create a list of all wagons

-Your friend has been keeping track of each wagon identifier.
-Although they are not sure how many wagons and would like the data to be returned as an array.
+Your friend has been keeping track of each wagon identifier, but they're never sure how many wagons they are going to have to process at any given time.
+It would be much easier for the rest of the logistics program to have the data to be returned as an array.

-Implement a function `getListOfWagons` that accepts an unknown amount of positive integers that contains the id of each wagon.
+Implement a function `getListOfWagons` that accepts an unknown amount of positive integers which are the IDs of each wagon.
-It should return an array of all the wagon ids.

 ```javascript
 getListOfWagons(1, 7, 12, 3, 14, 8, 5);